Big Bulls

 The Big Bulls are a set of seven large statues of bulls that decorate the city of Rockhampton, Queensland, Australia.
 The set is regarded as one of Australia's big things and is intended to reinforce Rockhampton's claim to being the Beef Capital of Australia.
 Initially there were two bull statues but over time others were added reaching a total of seven.
 Five of the bulls were created by sculptor Hugh Anderson.

 The theft of the testicles from the bulls is a common prank and they frequently have to be replaced.
-Some residents also feel that the bull statues over-emphasise one aspect of the city and should be relocated to less prominent locations.
+Some residents also feel that the bull statues overemphasise one aspect of the city and should be relocated to less prominent locations.
 However, there is strong public support for the retention of the bulls.

 Locations

 The first six bull statues are located near highways and major roads and were built to be realistic depictions of breeds of cattle raised in the area; the seventh was constructed as an art work for display at the Rockhampton Art Gallery.
 The bull statues are: